TypQxQ/KTC/Dev_doc.md

     Name:       is case sensitive and can contain spaces params_*:           Aditional personizable options that can be used by macros.
     disengage_gcode:    G-Code run when disengaging
-    init_mode:          When to initialize the toolchanger: manual, on_start or on_first_use.
+    init_mode:          When to initialize the toolchanger: manual, on_start, on_first_use, homing_start, homing_end
+                        Can also be set to manual and called manualy inside the homing file for example.
     init_order:         Defaults to independent Required if not default, not usable on default.
                         Defaults to manual.
     parent_tool:    Required for changers other than the default.